-It’s always a smart idea to have an extra key for your home to keep away from a home lockout service.
+It’s always a smart idea to have creative places to hide a spare key to keep away from a home Little Havana locksmith call.
 While hiding a key close to your home can represent a serious security danger, it can likewise assist you with gaining entry into your home should you lose your main key.
-It also can save you from a cheap locksmith Miami service call.
+It also can save you from a cheap locksmith service call.

 All that’s needed is a little creativity and the time to find perfect concealing spots for spare keys around your home.
 The following tips below are spots you can use for inspiration for hiding your extra key.

 People have played out the fake rock hide-a-key.
 However, a fake sprinkler isn’t as noticeable.
 Bury it in the ground, leaving only the top uncovered, and it would appear like the real thing.
 It works even better if you frequently turn your real sprinkler on to water your lawn.
 It’s both a cheap and unnoticeable way to hide an extra key.
 If you don’t turn on your sprinklers, then the device would look out of place or strange.
 Often the people who break-in into homes are nearby resident or a driver that lives close by.

 Look around the house for an accessible rain gutter.
 A decent one directs water away from the house.
 It must be a closed gutter and slanted so that water only streams along the bottom part of the drain.
 Put the key within the gutter, at the top part where water can’t corrode the key.
 To attach the key, purchase a sturdy Velcro strip that can connect to rough surfaces.
 Attach the key to the top part of the Velcro strip and afterward stick it inside the drain.

 Yes, have your dog assist you with finding a safe spot for your home keys.
 A huge angry dog that barks at everyone is ideal for this.
 Conceal the key in a pocket inside your dog’s collar.
 The criminal won’t think to look there, and if he/she does, then an angry canine will bite their hands off.

 Store a key in your neighbor property